delight-dev/delight-dev.github.io/Tutorials/GettingStarted.md

 ---
-title: Creating a Main Menu
+title: Getting Started
 parent: Tutorials
 has_children: false
 nav_order: 1
 ---
-# Creating a Main Menu
+# Getting Started

 1. TOC
 {:toc}

 ## Introduction

 This tutorial serves as a practical introduction to the framework by showing you how to create a main menu.
-Be sure to also check out the [Quick Start](../index.html#quick-start)  guide on how to get started and the [Feature Overview](FeatureOverview) to get a conceptual overview of the framework.